iamrishav111/Smart-Traffic-Management-System/README.md

    4.When the login page opens, enter name=admin           password=1234\
    5.The ui is up and running....
 ## How it Works
-Each traffic crossing in a city would fall on a grid, if for example we are constantly keeping a  5x5 grid under surveillance then 9 images would come from these crossings at regular intervals of time.These 9 images are fed into a system which uses **state of the art computer vision to determine the level of congestion** in these crossings by various parameters like count of heavy vehicles.
+Each traffic crossing in a city would fall on a node, if for example we are constantly keeping a  graph (road network) under surveillance then 9 images would come from these crossings at regular intervals of time (for nodes=9).These 9 images are fed into a system which uses **state of the art computer vision to determine the level of congestion** in these crossings by various parameters like count of heavy vehicles.
 Now if for example we get crossing denoted by (1,1) as congested then the corresponding red light duration in the neighboring junctions increases and this inturn reduces the intake of vehicles in the congested junction and allows the vehicles in the congested junction some time to disperse.

    ![](read.PNG)